 Bruce McArthur (Pic: Facebook)

-The authorities became suspicious in September last year that McArthur may have been involved with the spate of disappearances.
-On 18 January, officers saw him taking a man into his apartment.
-They burst into the residence and found the potential victim bound to a bed, allegedly in imminent danger.
+The authorities first became suspicious that McArthur was involved in the spate of disappearances in September 2017.
+On 18 January 2018, officers saw him taking a man into his apartment.
+They burst into the residence and found the potential victim bound to a bed, apparently in imminent danger.

-Police have been criticised for earlier rejecting the idea that a serial killer was on the prowl in Toronto, despite repeated warnings from members of the LGBTQ community.
-They have also been accused of racism for not being more active in the investigation because most of the victims were of South Asian and Middle Eastern origin.
+Police have been criticised for over the years rejecting the idea that a serial killer targeting gay men was on the prowl in Toronto.
+They have also been accused of racism for not being more active in the investigation because many victims were refugees from Afghanistan, Turkey, Sri Lanka and Iran.